jodies383/kitcats/readme.md

 sudo -u postgres psql;
 ```

-Grant the `coder` user access to the `my_products` database by running this command:
+Grant the `coder` user access to the `cat_spotter` database by running this command:

 ```
-grant all privileges on database cat-spotter to coder;
+grant all privileges on database cat_spotter to coder;
 ```

 ## SQL

-Database name: `cat-spotter`
+Database name: `cat_spotter`

-Remeber to give your db user access to this database.
+Remember to give your db user access to this database.

+Create the `cats` table in the `cat_spotter` database using the create script below.

 ```
 create table cats (id serial primary key, cat_name text not null, spotted_count int not null);